Copyright: stanislauv / 123RF Stock Photo

 Wed, Mar 14, 2018, 18:01, The Irish Times

-For most students, the big school exams of the year are a couple of months
+For many students, the 'mocks' for the big school exams of the year are

-away.
-But that doesn’t prevent the stomach-clenching sensation that accompanies the realisation that the exams are starting to look like a herd of large and angry elephants thundering in your direction.
+in sight.
+Even with all the planning, it doesn’t prevent the stomach-clenching sensation that accompanies the realisation that the exams are starting to look like a herd of large and very angry elephants thundering in your direction.

+about attitude.
 Attitude can make the big difference to how you feel and to how you approach the upcoming challenge.
-The key task is to distinguish what is in your control from what isn’t.
+The key task is to distinguish what is in your control

-also helpful to remember that however prepared or confident you may or may not be, hundreds of thousands – maybe millions – of students around the world are in the exact same situation.
-This can help to
+It’s also helpful to remember that however prepared or confident you may or may not be, hundreds of thousands – maybe millions – of students around the world are in the exact same situation.
+This

 Stress, I should add, gets in the way of learning as your nervous system goes into “fight